-• In Algorithm 18.23 we assume that a dealer generates the random bitstring.
+- In Algorithm 18.22 we assume that the dealer generates the random bitstring.
 This assumption is not necessary if the communication between any pair of nodes is private: In a setup phase of the algorithm, each node can generate a local coinflip and broadcast the secret shares of its coinflip to all other nodes.
-The corresponding secret will only be revealed in a designated round of the algorithm, thus keeping the outcome of the coinflip secret to a byzantine adversary.
+The corresponding secret will only be revealed in a designated round of the algorithm, thus keeping the outcome of the coinflip secret to a byzantine adversary. - We showed that cryptographic assumptions can speed up asynchronous byzantine agreement. - Algorithm 17.21 can also be implemented in the synchronous setting. - A randomized version of a synchronous byzantine agreement algorithm can improve on the lower bound of t+1 rounds for the deterministic algorithms.